laurens-in/workshop-browser2021-code/text.md

 ---> individualism through art, not through consumerism

-Digital production essentially amplifies a lot of the effects that Benjamin was talking about.

---> aura is lost
---> aura is a thing of distance and authority
---> art becomes accessible to the masses

---> whether or not we perceive the loss of the aura as something good or bad, we can not deny it is a fundamental, conceptual difference in the way we perceive art.

 --> now we live in the age of not only the digital reproduction of art, but the digital generation of art.
---> this shift is much more significant than the shift from mechanical to digital.
---> generative music is not new though, its a tradition from cage, to serialism to algorithmic composition
-    ---> conceptually closest is probably the principle of a sound-walk. the randomness in a sound-walk is not really different from the one in a computer if we subscribe to a deterministic universe. more performance art in general than sound walks, has an abstract idea, an unique execution and can't be preserved.

---> I make a distinction between algorithmic composition and generative music
-    ---> algorithmic composition is music composed by a computer, but does not express itself as a generative system
-    ---> generative music is music generated by a computer and only exists in a generative context. there is an interesting thing here: what benjamin describes about traditional art is exactly true about early generative pieces, being played in a museum setting.

 --> alex bainter quote masterarbeit, what seperates the browser is that it is the environment that makes it possible